Reduction of Order Method

 In this general form, p(t) and q(t) are functions solely in the independent variable, t.

-Suppose that it is known that the is one solution to this ODE, i.e, when substituted in for all of its forms gives us 0, we need to now find the other solution to the ODE, which over here is the second and final solution.
+Suppose that it is known that the my equation is one solution to this ODE, i.e, my equation when substituted in for all of its forms gives us 0, we need to now find the other solution to the ODE, which over here is the second and final solution.

 We can take the approach of an informed guess.
 As a guess, if we can find a second solution independent of y, then we can completely solve the ODE and find out the general solution.